-EED620 Drama and Improvisation Techniques for Creative Leadership and Teaching - 3 credits

-This course is an experiential exploration of dramatic and improvisational theater techniques applied to teaching across the curriculum and to leading and presenting to groups.
-Class includes physical exercise, movement and theater games, emotional and expressive exercises, presentations on stage, problem solving for effective communication, and development of original content lessons.
+EED620 Drama and Improvisation Techniques for Creative Leadership and Teaching - 3 credits exercises, presentations on stage, problem solving for effective communication, and development of original content lessons.
 Participants develop a powerful stage presence, effective communication, and creative expression and leadership in groups.
 Techniques are applied to classroom and business environments.